 If you need help visualizing your calorie plan in food form, these portion-control containers helped us significantly when we began managing our nutrition as a couple.

 Of course, it’s not sustainable to measure all your meals with containers forever.
 But, you won’t need to because you quickly learn to visualize your portions better.
-If you’re the type that follows a structured plan and recipes well, the Ultimate Portion Fix is worth your investment.

 Step #4: What if one partner isn’t on board?

-Whether one person is obsessed with their fad diet (hint: we don’t support fad diets), or can’t give up their nightly ice cream and beer, it can derail the other.
+Whether one person is obsessed with their diet (hint: we don’t support fad diets), or can’t give up their nightly ice cream and beer, it can derail the other.
 This also breeds resentment and judgment, which never support a healthy relationship.

 In this case, stay committed to your health journey and lead by example.
 Ask your partner to keep their junk food in a separate room or the freezer.
 Out of sight, out of mind.
 If you find this food too tempting, log what you eat in a journal to stay accountable to yourself.